 - Some industries might have regulations and requirements that must be kept to, so be sure to keep these in mind when planning your backup needs.

-- Make sure the backup solution passes the test: If you’re not taking time to test your backup, then there’s no real way to know that it works until you need it.
+- Make sure the backup solution passes the test: If you’re not taking time to test your backup, then there’s no way to know that it works until you need it.
 Therefore, you can’t be positive that it actually will work–and if it doesn’t, then you’re in a real bind.

 Designing Your Disaster Recovery Strategy

-Your solution isn’t the only thing that needs your attention; without a solid backup strategy, your solution won’t be as meaningful or helpful.
+Without a solid backup strategy, your solution won’t be as meaningful or helpful.
 Here are some topics to keep in mind for your data backup and disaster recovery strategy:

 - Who is doing which job?: Who is responsible for initiating the recovery process?
 You need to know that anyone involved in this process is cognizant of what they must do.
 This is especially the case if the person is unavailable for some reason.